 Another part I’m very happy with is how we’ve tied our instructions to our online content.
 When you get stuck on a certain step you don’t want to have to browse through a website to see if maybe the designer has written something about that particular step.
 When you’re sewing you want to know exactly on which subjects and where you can find more information.
 That’s why we’ve included short links in the instructions.
 For example, in the Jade Skirt instructions Step 1 is folding the front piece.
 Under that step you’ll find a box that gives you extra tips on how to do this, and a short link that leads to a blogpost with a video about folding the Jade front.
 If you’re reading from your laptop or tablet you can click this link in the PDF, and if you’ve printed the instructions you can just type the link in your browser.
 The link for the folding video is paprp.at/jade4.
 No www’s or anything else, just click or type and you’ll get to the info you need!

 We’ve tried to keep our site as simple as possible.
 Everything is stored on the same website, no separates for shop and blog.
-We’ve split our dynamic content into two blogs: Blog and Tutorials.
-Blog is where I’ll post about company related news, such as posts about specific patterns.
-I’ll also post about my personal experiments: making clothes for me and Stef, trying out new techniques, using new patterns, etc. Basically what I did on my former blog Small Things.
-These posts are filed under the tag ‘lab’.
+We’ve split our content into two blogs: Resources and Tutorials.
+Resources is where I’ll post about company related news, such as posts about specific patterns.
 Tutorials is where you’ll find step by step walkthroughs, both of steps in the instructions and of pattern hacks and the sort.

 When you’ve bought a pattern you’ll always find the latest version in your account.
 The version number is noted in the name of the download file.
 The changes that come with a new version are listed in your account so you can decide whether you need to download the new version or not.
 You don’t have to keep track of an email if you want to print it again and you can download it as often as you want.